-The CSZ is the tectonic plate boundary between the North American Plate and the Juan de Fuca Plate (Figure 1).
+The CSZ is the tectonic plate boundary between the North American the splay fault.
+Each scenario assumes that a tsunami occurs at Mean Plate and the Juan de Fuca Plate (Figure 1).
 These plates are converging at a rate of about 1.5 inches per year, but the movement is not smooth and continuous.
 Rather, the plates lock in place, and unreleased energy builds over time.
 At intervals, this accumulated energy is violently released in the form of a megathrust earthquake rupture, where the North American Plate suddenly slips westward over the Juan de Fuca Plate.
 This rupture causes a vertical displacement of water that creates a tsunami (Figure 2).
 Similar rupture processes and tsunamis have occurred elsewhere on the planet where subduction zones exist: for example, offshore Chile in 1960 and 2010, offshore Alaska in 1964, near Sumatra in 2004, and offshore Japan in March 2011.